virtual-world-framework/vwf/README.md

 =====================

 There are currently four VWF branches available on github:
 * master - This branch contains a stable release of VWF.
 However, this branch contains only a snapshot of the baseline, and is not currently the most recent stable version.
-Thus, on January 2, 2013, this branch will be moved and the apprentice branch migrated to master.
+Thus, on January 28, 2013, this branch will be moved and the apprentice branch migrated to master.
 * apprentice - This branch contains the latest stable version of VWF.
-It will be migrated to master on January 2, 2013.
+It will be migrated to master on February 18, 2013.
 * integration - This branch serves as the main location for merging features from development into the stable baseline.
 * development - This branch contains the latest development and new features of the framework.